oliwierptak/Everon1/README.md

 * Take `url` from application.ini and replace `%application.url%` with it.
 * Make sure `sid` parameter in URL consists lower cased letters and numbers only.
 * Make sure `location` parameter in URL consists alphanumerical and % symbol only.
-* Make sure that parameter `and` in _GET consists lower cased letters only.
+* Make sure that parameter `token` in _GET consists lower cased letters only.
-* Make sure that parameter `else` in _GET consists numbers only.
+* Make sure that parameter `pif` in _GET consists numbers only.
 * Make sure that parameter `username` in _POST consists only lower cased letters and is not less then 3 nor longer then 16 characters.
 * Make sure that parameter `password` in _POST consists only alphanumerical symbols and is not less then 4 nor longer